parloma/parloma.github.io/_posts/2018-03-03-parloma-robotic-hand-builds-and-upgrades.markdown

 ![Power electronics 2](/assets/imgs/2018-03-03-parloma-imgs/IMG_0322.jpeg)

 Just in case a more robust and stable holding system is needed, a simple modular support stand has beed designed for the purpose.
-It is with the M4 screws lock system of the new forearm's base as well as the older one.
+It is compatible with the M4 screws lock system of the new forearm's base as well as the older version.

 ![Holding System](/assets/imgs/2018-03-03-parloma-imgs/Stand.png)